Obama urges corporate tax cut, closing loopholes

-WASHINGTON President Barack Obama made an opening offer in what could be a long negotiation with corporate America on Wednesday, putting forward his first clear plan to cut the corporate tax rate.
+WASHINGTON President Barack Obama made an opening offer in what could be a long negotiation with corporate America on Wednesday, putting forward his first detailed plan to cut the corporate tax rate.

-Though it has little chance of becoming law in an election year with Congress deeply divided on fiscal issues, Obama's plan aligns him roughly with the Republican presidential challengers and could minimize the corporate tax rate as a political issue.
+Though it has little chance of becoming law in an election year with Congress paralyzed over fiscal issues, the plan shows Obama's intent to favor domestic over offshore manufacturing and to broaden the tax base by closing corporate tax loopholes.

+As lawmakers look to 2013 for the next chance to tackle a comprehensive tax code overhaul, Obama's plan also puts him in approximate alignment with the major Republican presidential challengers, minimizing corporate taxes as a campaign issue.

+"Our current corporate tax system is outdated, unfair, and inefficient," Obama said in a statement.

+"It provides tax breaks for moving jobs and profits overseas and hits companies that choose to stay in America with one of the highest tax rates in the world ...
+It's not right, and it needs to change," he said.

-Republican hopeful Mitt Romney on Wednesday unveiled proposals of his own calling for capping the individual income tax rate at 28 percent, down from 35 percent, and slashing the corporate rate to 25 percent, among other steps.
+Republican presidential hopeful Mitt Romney on Wednesday unveiled tax proposals of his own, calling for capping the individual income tax rate at 28 percent, down from 35 percent, and slashing the corporate rate to 25 percent.

-Though thanks to tax breaks many companies pay nowhere near the top U.S. corporate rate of 35 percent, the statutory top U.S. rate makes it the world's second-highest after Japan's.

-In return for lowering the tax rate on businesses, Obama's plan calls for broadening the corporate tax base by ending a number of tax breaks, some spelled out earlier in his budgets.
+Some U.S. companies pay close to the 35 percent top corporate tax rate; some pay nowhere near that, thanks to tax breaks that let them lower their "effective" tax rates.

+Of the 30 companies that make up the Dow Jones industrial average, 19 told shareholders that their effective tax rate for their 2011 fiscal years (mostly ending December 31) was lower than Obama's proposed new tax rate.

 "We are only at the starting point of corporate tax reform, and the road is a long one," said Martin Sullivan, an editor for Tax Analysts and a former U.S. Treasury Department staff member.